-Name Birth Year Current Position Date Nominated Date Re- elected Present Principal Outside Occupation and Employment History ^() José Maldonado Ramos (1)(3) 1952 External Director 28th January, 2000 16th March, 2018 Appointed Director and General Secretary of BBVA in January 2000.
+Name Birth Year Current Position Date Nominated Date Re- elected Present Principal Outside Occupation and Employment History ^() Ministry of Public Administration.
+From 1993 to 2001 held various senior positions in the Public Administration.
+José Maldonado Ramos (1)(3) 1952 External Director 28th January, 2000 16th March, 2018 Appointed Director and General Secretary of BBVA in January 2000.
 Took early retirement as Bank executive in December 2009.
 Ana Cristina Peralta Moreno (2)(4) 1961 Independent Director 16th March, 2018 Not applicable General Director of Risks and Member of the Management Committee of Banco Pastor, between 2008 and 2011.
 Before that, she held several positions at Bankinter, including Chief Risk Officer and Member of the Management Committee between 2004 and 2008.
 She has also held the position of independent director in Deutsche Bank SAE (2014-2018) and Banco Etcheverría (2013-2014).
 Juan Pi Llorens (2)(5)(6) 1950 Independent Director 27th July, 2011 16th March, 2018 Chairman of the Risk Committee.
 Had a professional career at IBM holding various senior posts at a national and international level including Vice President for Sales at IBM Europe, Vice President of Technology & Systems Group at IBM Europe and Vice President of the Finance Services Sector at GMU (Growth Markets Units) in China.
 He was executive President of IBM Spain.
 Susana Rodríguez Vidarte (1)(3)(5) 1955 External Director 28th May, 2002 17th March, 2017 Professor of Strategy at the Faculty of Economics and Business Sciences at Universidad de Deusto.
 Doctor in Economic and Business Sciences from Universidad de Deusto.
 Jan Paul Marie Francis Verplancke (6) 1963 Independent Director 16th March, 2018 Not applicable Director, Chief Information Officer, Group Head of Technology and Banking Operations, of Standard Chartered Bank, between 2004 and 2015.
-Before that, he held several positions in multinational companies, such as Vice President of Technology and Chief Information Officer, in the EMEA region of Dell (1999- 2004) and Vice President of
+Before that, he held several positions in multinational companies, such

 Name Birth Year Current Position Date Nominated Date Re- elected Present Principal Outside Occupation and Employment History ^()

+as Vice President of

+Technology and Chief

+Information Officer, in the

+EMEA region of Dell (1999-

+2004) and Vice President of

 Information of the Youth

 Category (USA) of Levi

 Strauss (1998-1999).